davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 Models of tES electric fields in the brain can help explain the great variability observed in studies involving tES (that is, the degree to which participants / patients respond to the stimulation varies a lot).
 Similarly, those models can also help optimise tES electrode montage to the specific neuroanatomical features of an individual.

-In brief, current-flow models are created using MRI anatomical scans of human heads (i.e., T1 and T2 scans), on which the several processes are performed:
+In summary, current-flow models are generated using MRI anatomical scans of human heads (such as T1 and T2 scans), which undergo several processing steps:

 1. The MRI scan is segmented into different tissues (i.e., each voxel in the scan is assigned to either grey matter, white matter, cerebrospinal fluid, bone, skin, etc.).
 2. Different tissue conductivities are assigned to each tissue type.